St. Andrew Church (New York City)

 The Church of St. Andrew is a Roman Catholic parish church in the Roman Catholic Archdiocese of New York, located at 20 Cardinal Hayes Place, Manhattan, New York City.
 It was established in 1842.
 The present building was erected in 1939 through a joint effort involving Maginnis & Walsh and Robert J. Reiley in the Georgian Revival architectural style.

 In August 2015 St. Andrew's parish merged with that of Our Lady of Victory on William Street to form the Parish of Our Lady of Victory and St. Andrew.
-As of 2019, weekday Masses continued to be held twice a day at St. Andrew's.
+In 2020(?), St. Andrew's Church was closed to the public when the Sisters of Life were given the building.
+In 2023, both parishes were merged with St. Peter's Church at 22 Barclay Street.

 History

 St. Andrew's parish was founded by Rev. Andrew Byrne.
 Local Catholics had purchased the old Universalist Church, known as Carroll Hall, which then Bishop John Hughes dedicated on March 19, 1842.
 In 1844, Byrne was named the first bishop of the Diocese of Little Rock.
 In 1858 extensive street improvements carried away so much of the old structure that it was found necessary to purchase the adjoining lot.
 According to Remigius Lafort, George Washington once dwelt in a house on this site.
 The remodeled St. Andrew's was dedicated October 20, 1861.

 On February 25, 1875, during a Lenten service at which about 1200 worshippers were assembled, the building next to the church suddenly collapsed.
-As a result, the roof of Saint Andrew's cave idn on those gathered, killing five and injuring at least 29.
+As a result, the roof of Saint Andrew's caved in on those gathered, killing five and injuring at least 29.